Jack grew up in a musical family in rural Illinois and began

 Magazine and has written twelve instructional books.
 Jack has

 developed and taught special seminars in History of

-He has performed professionally in the U.S., Canada, and Japan and has been a member of numerous bands, including the Gryphon Quintet and the Fog City Ramblers.
-He now performs with The Tuttles with AJ Lee, which features three of his own kids.
+Jack has performed professionally in the U.S., Canada, Europe and Japan and has been a member of numerous bands, including the Gryphon Quintet and the Fog City Ramblers.
+He now plays with The Tuttles with AJ Lee, which features three of his own kids.
 Jack has performed at many notable events, such as: A Prairie Home Companion, Hardly Strictly Bluegrass, Strawberry Music Festival and Merlefest.
 He has been a mainstay

 every year at the prestigious CBA Bluegrass Camp in Grass

 Valley, one of the largest bluegrass camps in the country.
-He also has taught at the Walker Creek Music Camp, the California Coast Music Camp, the Festival of American Fiddle Tunes and the Northern Bluegrass Curcle Workshop (in Canada).
+He also has taught at the Walker Creek Music Camp, the California Coast Music Camp, the Festival of American Fiddle Tunes and the Northern Bluegrass Circle Workshop (in Canada).
 In 2012, 2016 and 2017, Jack won the Northern California Bluegrass Society's Bluegrass Fiddler of the Year award.
 He has recorded various albums in his career, including a duet album with his daughter Molly and two with The Tuttles with AJ Lee.
 Jack has worked as album producer and sound engineer as well.

 In 2007, Jack was presented with the California Bluegrass Association's distinguished Honorary Lifetime Membership Award and in 2014, he was awarded a Lifetime Achievement Award by the Northern California Bluegrass Society.